curl/everything-curl/libcurl/callbacks/debug.md

                        void *userdata);

-This callback function replaces the default verbose output function in the library and will get called for all debug and trace messages to aid applications to understand what's going on.
+This callback function replaces the default verbose output function in the library and gets called for all debug and trace messages to aid applications to understand what's going on.
 The *type* argument explains what sort of data that is provided: header, data or SSL data and in which direction it flows.

 A common use for this callback is to get a full trace of all data that libcurl sends and receives.
 The data sent to this callback is always the unencrypted